akshatksharma/todoapp-react/README.md

-# todoapp-react
+# Todoapp (React)
-A clean todo app connected to a REST API for basic requests
+A clean todo app connected to a REST API for basic requests.
+Built with React.